 Still, it is strange that the team accepts this description for Poly6 since it was not rectangular in its original position or all of its other dragged positions.
-For instance, immediately before announcing that Poly6 was a square, Cheerios herself had dragged it into the position shown in Figure 32.
-This seems to be a reversion to Cheerios' old way of viewing figures non-dynamically based on their apparent shape at a specific time.
+For instance, immediately before announcing that Poly6 (quadrilateral UVWZ) was a square, Cheerios herself had dragged it into the position shown in Figure 40.
+This seems to be a reversion to Cheerios' old way of viewing figures non-dynamically based on their apparent shape at a specific time or their possible shape.